beemojs/beemo/docs/workspaces.md

 Beemo has first class support for executing driver commands across workspaces (monorepos), using [Yarn workspaces](https://yarnpkg.com/lang/en/docs/workspaces/) or [Lerna packages](https://github.com/lerna/lerna#lernajson).
-Once one of these tools are configured, execute a driver command while passing a `--workspaces` option, which in turn signals Beemo to run this command in each of the workspace packages.
+Once a tool is configured, execute a driver command with a `--workspaces` option, which signals Beemo to run this command in each of the workspace package folders.

-This option requires a pattern to match package names against (the name of the folder on the filesystem), or `*` to match all packages.
+This option requires a pattern to match package names against (the name in `package.json`), or `*` to match all packages.
 Patterns may need to be quoted.

 ```
 yarn beemo typescript --workspaces=*

-// Only in packages that start with "driver-"
+// Only in packages that wildcard contain "driver-"
 yarn beemo typescript --workspaces=driver-*
 ```